Arts

 Q. How do I find out about upcoming concerts?

-A. I currently post events on Face Book to invite my friends.
-This website is a new venture in trying to get the word out so come back here often to check out what is coming up.
-I will also be starting an emailing list.
-If you would like to be on that list, please scroll to the “contact us” page and fill out a request.
+Come back here often to check out what is coming up.
+I also provide an emailing list.
+If you would like to be on that list, please click here.

 Q. Are these concerts free?